diffix/reference/docs/led-issues.md

 ...
 ```

 If the victim is in the database, then all of these conditions will generate the same noise.
-If the victim is not in the database, then they will generate different noise.
+If the victim is not in the database, then they each get a uniquely distinct noise value due to the right hand side values all differing.

 **Design 3: Like design 2, but give LE+ conditions an additional naive static analysis layer:**

 The idea here is that we give LE+ conditions two noise layers, the one seeded from observed value, and another one seeded from a naive static analysis.
 In this case, the conditions from design 2 will all produce a different noise value, and so from casual observation behave just like LE0 conditions.

-Instead, the attack can take the average of the queries from design 2, and compare them with a query that has o condition.
+Instead, the attack can take the average of the queries from design 2, and compare them with a query that has no condition.
 If the victim is in the table, then the answers to the queries are:

 ```
 cnt + 1 + LI + L1I